 Unfortunately, however, it is now a full year since its introduction, yet Bill C-32 still remains at only the first-reading stage; in other words it is not yet in force.

 Clearly, the law in this area is presently in flux.
 Same-sex couples who are contemplating a divorce in Canada should therefore consult an experienced lawyer to advise them as to the current state of the law and the proper procedure to be followed.
 Shulman Law Firm is a Toronto-area firm of experienced Family Lawyers who can provide practical advice and effective representation relating to the steps and processes involved in a same-sex divorce.
-Contact us to set up a free consultation.
+Contact us to set up a consultation.